nihilistplant/sakura/README.md

        url="evening_glow_at_koganei_border.jpg"
        license="public domain"
        description="Evening Glow at Koganei Border by Utagawa Hiroshige, 1797-1858" label="Inscription: poem by Taihaido Donsho.
-The glow of sunset at the end of a cloudy spring day / foretells tomorrow's weather in Koganei, / where cherry blossoms are in full bloom.">
+The glow of sunset at the end of a cloudy spring day / foretells tomorrow's weather in Koganei, / where cherry blossoms are in full bloom." fit="contain">

 ## Naming